Hysterosalpingogram X-ray

 Hydrosalpinx –

 A type of distal block where the end of the fallopian tubes fills with fluid and balloons out like a water balloon.
 This may significantly decrease pregnancy rates as stagnant fluid in the tube cannot escape out the blocked end, so it occasionally backs up into the uterine cavity and poisons embryos.
 Even In Vitro Fertilization success rates are cut in half or two thirds by the presence of a hydrosalpinx.
-A Novy cannulation doesnt work opening this type of tubal blockage.
+Cannulation doesn’t work opening this type of tubal blockage.
 It is fixable by laparoscopy to either open the end of the fallopian tube (neosalpingostomy) or to remove an unfixable tube.
 After surgery, success rates are typically doubled or tripled.

 Salpingitis Isthmica Nodosa (S.I.N.) –

-A common type of proximal tubal block, usually opened by cannulation
+A common type of proximal tubal block, usually opened by cannulation during the procedure.

 Filling defects in the uterus

 Defects in the uterus are often encountered on HSG x-ray.
 These tend to be smooth uterine polyps, the most common finding.
 If they are small and out of the way, no therapy is required and they do not interfere with pregnancy success rates.
 If they are large or in the middle part of the uterus, they may decrease pregnancy rates, but can be easily removed with a minor 12 to 15 minute outpatient procedure.
-Other types of uterine defects include small fibroids inside the uterus or scar tissue (Ashermann’s syndrome) which is left over from a previous difficult delivery or a dilation and curettage procedure.
+Other types of uterine defects include small fibroids inside the uterus or scar tissue (Asherman’s syndrome) which is left over from a previous difficult delivery or a dilation and curettage procedure.
 If minor, it is easily corrected and does not interfere with subsequent success rates.
 If a significant amount of scar tissue is present, then a more advanced hysteroscope correction procedure will be required, but usually results in good pregnancy rates afterward.

 Uterine anomalies